-All students, grades 9-12, must be able to provide a hair sample, 1⁄2 inch in length, from either their head, legs, or arms unless a medical condition prevents it.
+All students, grades 8-12, must be able to provide a hair sample, 1⁄2 inch in length, from either their head, legs, or arms unless a medical condition prevents it.
 Refusal to submit to a substance test, whether random or for reasonable suspicion, shall be considered a substance abuse policy violation.
 Additional tests from other agencies or doctors will not replace the rulings from the first test as required by St. John's Jesuit High School and Academy.
-A failure to release any test results to St. John's Jesuit High School and Academy aviolation of the substance abuse policy.
+A failure to release any test results to St. John's Jesuit High School and Academy will be considered a violation of the substance abuse policy.